Programmatic Buying basics

 In programmatic advertising, the buyer manages the campaigns, so you either need your own demand-side platform or an agency to manage your campaign.

-Before you start to buy, we need to know the DSP that will be used, the AppNexus / FreeWheel Seat ID and the clients for whom media coverage will be bought.
+To be able to start, we need to know the DSP that will be used and the Xandr / FreeWheel Seat ID - after that we are able to whitelist the account and create the deals.

-The SSPs that we use are AppNexus (Display) and FreeWheel (Instream).
+The SSPs that we use are Xandr (Display) and FreeWheel (Instream).

 We accept each buyer separately into our network – contact us and we will work together to find the best solution for your company: firstname.lastname@example.org